haodongyu/Motor-Point-Cloud-Dataset/README.md

 - **scan_mode** -> Working mode of the program.
 It has two parameters: **'single' and 'all_folders'**
   - **'single'** means only load one Motor with the clampingsystem.
 The choice of single motor can be defined by the parameter **dirs**.
 In this mode, the program will not             export PCD and Numpy file.
 It can be finished manually in the Blensor's Propeties.
 So this mode is suitable for testing process
   - **'all_folders'** will load all the motors from the `file_path` with the clampingsystem and export the PCD and Numpy file.
+The random position of camera will be stored in a csv file `RandomInfor.csv`.

 ```
 def main():